-Georgia have made their mark at youth level too, reaching the final tournament of five underage competitions.
+Georgia have made their mark at youth level too, reaching the final tournament of several underage competitions.
 After appearances in the 1997 UEFA European Under-17 Championship and the 1999 UEFA European U19 Championship, they surpassed those achievements by getting to the quarter-finals of the U17 event in 2002.
 They had to wait ten years for their next notable result but it was worth it as Georgia made it to the semi-finals of 2012 UEFA European U17 Championship before featuring at the 2013 UEFA European U19 Championship finals.

-In the club game, teams from the Umaglesi Liga figure each year in the UEFA Champions League and UEFA Europa League, routinely beginning in the preliminary rounds.
+In the club game, Georgian teams figure each year in the UEFA Champions League and UEFA Europa League, routinely beginning in the preliminary rounds.
 However, the nation's representatives have still to attain the standard set by Dinamo Tbilisi in the late 1970s and early 80s.
 Dinamo not only lifted the Cup Winners' Cup, beating FC Carl Zeiss Jena in the 1981 final in Dusseldorf; Nodar Akhalkatsi Sr's side were also semi-finalists the following season.
 Additionally, they had knocked Liverpool FC out of the European Champion Clubs' Cup on their competition debut in 1979.

-Another landmark in Georgia's football development came in 1998 when, under the presidency of Merab Zhordania, the SFF reorganised the Premier League structure, reducing it from 16 to 12 teams.
+Another landmark in Georgia's football development came in 1998 when, under the presidency of Merab Zhordania, the GFF reorganised the Premier League structure, reducing it from 16 to 12 teams.
 This change, one of a series of reforms carried out at the time, had a positive effect as borne out by increased attendance at matches and a fresher, more exciting top flight.
 Next came Dinamo Tbilisi's qualification for the UEFA Cup group stage in 2004 when the tournament was first played under its new format.